 Application and payment

-Ready to apply?
-Use our online form below to renew, apply or pay for access, or get a replacement access key.
-As part of the application process you’ll also need to complete an online safety induction, which takes approximately 10 minutes.
+Apply online to renew, apply or pay for access, or get a replacement access key.
+As part of the application process you’ll need to complete a mandatory online safety induction, which takes approximately 10 minutes.

-You must be 18 years or older to be eligible for birdwatching access, and ensure you read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).
+You must be 18 years or older to be eligible for birdwatching access, and ensure you have read and understand our Birdwatching access conditions and hazards (219.33 KB, PDF).

 - Long-term permit applicants should allow up to 28 days for processing your application, at which stage your access key will be mailed via registered post.
 Existing access renewals will be confirmed via email.